thudoann/thudoann.github.io/aboutme.md

 ### Powerful Quotes That Inspired My Data Science Journey

 "If you can't explain it simply, you don't understand it well enough." - Albert Einstein

-"it's easy to lie with statistics.
-It's hard to tell the truth without statistics." - Andrejs Dunkels